f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

    your Linux Jumphost.
 The initial window may take a few moments to appear.

    ..
 NOTE:: The Postman client receives very frequent updates.
 If you are
-      prompted to update the client please click the ``Remind me later`` button to skip updating the version installed in your lab environment
+      prompted to update the client please click the :guilabel:`Remind me later` button to skip updating the version installed in your lab environment

 #.
 By default the Postman clients requires verification of SSL/TLS Certificates
    to a public Root Certificate Authority.
 By default BIG-IP, and many other,